TL;DR

 — Polestar spokesperson

-Best Choice Products Jumbo 12V Kids Electric Vehicle Toy Ride On Car with Parent Remote Control for Toddlers, Seat Harness, 65 lb Weight Capacity, Spring Suspension, 3.7 MPH Max Speed – White
+Best Choice Products 12V Kids Electric Vehicle Toy Ride On Car with Parent Remote Control for Toddlers, Seat Harness, 61 lbs Weight Capacity, Locking Doors, Spring Suspension, Bluetooth – Black

 As an affiliate, we earn on qualifying purchases.